gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "Are you all right?"
 Private Thokmay asked.

-"I'm fine," she snapped.
-She had hoped the clouds would be right next to the mounting platform so that she could stroke them.
+"I'm fine," she snapped, angry that her head was hurting.
+She had hoped the clouds would be right next to the mounting platform so that he could stroke them.
 Or even get on, though she knew what her mother would say about *that* if she found out.

 As if on cue, Big Blue turned toward them.
 Private Thokmay stepped back as the cloud bumped against the mounting platform a few heartbeats later.
+Even pulled in to his densest, he was as big as half a dozen houses.

 "Don't be scared," Noxy said, stroking the old bull's flank.
 "See?
 You can pull bits of them this way and that, but it all settles back into a big lump